The Diatom Ten6 CX is a lightweight and stable all-around iSUP great for larger paddlers and more with an eye-popping design.

 Inside the Diatom CX is a drop stitch fabric core that gives the board its shape and rigidity.
 While this is true for all inflatable stand up paddleboards, not all drop stitch cores are the same.
 Sea Gods’ new CX construction uses a woven fabric material for the top and bottom base layers rather than a traditional knitted fabric.
 This reduces weight by using less material, but also reduces the amount the material can stretch when under a load.
 There are thousands of yarns stitched between the two layers of fabric that keep the two layers separated at the same distance throughout the board once inflated.
 Again Sea Gods has broken from the norm by using a crossing drop stitch pattern rather than the traditional V-stitch pattern.
 This again helps increase rigidity without adding additional weight.

-The outer PVC shell of the Diatom is made of a 1.7mm thick reinforced PVC tarpaulin that is fused directly to the inner core of the board.
+The outer PVC shell of the Diatom is made of a thick, reinforced PVC tarpaulin that is fused directly to the inner core of the board.
 Fusion construction uses high heat and pressure to slightly melt the PVC material into the fabric layer and create a mechanical bond rather than relying on layers of glue to laminate the board together.
-Once the top and bottom layers are laminated and cut to shape, the edges of the board are brought together and sealed with a layer of PVC material that is heat-molded to the board.
-The heat molding process uses a combination of glue, heat, and pressure to pre-stretch the pvc fabric and bond it together to eliminate any post-construction stretching at the seams.
+Once the top and bottom layers are laminated and cut to shape, the edges of the board are brought together and sealed with a layer of PVC material that is heat-welded to the board.
+Welding the pvc fabric eliminates the use of glues that can soften and degrade over time.

 An outer rail layer of PVC is applied all around the side of the board to protect the inner rail layer.
 Lastly two rail reinforcement strips, or pin lines, are adhered to the edges of the outer rail layer to protect the edges from impact and abrasion.

 With a lightweight construction there’s always a bit of a worry that the board’s rigidity may take a hit, even when built with higher-end materials.
 We put the Diatom CX to the test in our 170-pound static bend evaluation.
-Across a 7’ span, the Diatom CX bent just 1.3” (3.1 cm) when loaded with 170 pounds of weight at the standing area when inflated to 20 PSI.
-That is significantly more stiff than our current running average of 1.55”, and is essentially as stiff as the much heavier (24 lbs) Diatom Ten6 ULF.
+Across a 7’ span, the Diatom CX bent just 1.15” when loaded with 170 pounds of weight at the standing area when inflated to 20 PSI.
+That is significantly more stiff than our current running average of 1.61”, and is essentially as stiff or stiffer than many, much heavier, iSUPs in its size range.

 Measuring rigidity only gives us one view of board stiffness.
 The more important factor is how it feels on the water.
 While standing and paddling normally on the Diatom CX I couldn’t feel any noticeable flex in the board.
 It feels great under my feet.
 As I started bouncing on the board I did feel a mild-to-moderate amount of flex, but once I stopped it had a very short-lived rebound.
 The rebound did feel a little “tight” but not so much that I would call it bouncy.
 During sprint paddling I could feel a little bit of the flex, but it was very minimal.